 - They improve performance during training

 According to FIFA the following gear are mandatory:

 I. Soccer Cleats

 Soccer cleats (or shoes) are specially designed footwear for playing soccer.
 The outdoor cleats have studs underneath to provide traction when running on the ground.

 They are made of synthetic leather on the outside and neoprene inside with comfortable insoles to cushion the impacts of running.

 Shinguards are worn to protect the shin – that is the area between the knees and the ankles.
-They are typically made of hard plastic or similar materials and are worn under the socks.
+They are typically made of hard plastic or similar materials and are worn under socks.

 Wearing socks covers the shinguard and protects the leg against scratches and cuts.
-A good sock should be breathable and does not hold moisture because if it does it will become heavy and hot.
+A good sock should be breathable and not hold moisture because if it does it will become heavy and hot.

-Socks are made of synthetic fabric, nylon, and spandex that is comfortable, lightweight, and is able to stretch.
+Socks are made of synthetic fabric, nylon, and spandex that is comfortable, lightweight, and able to stretch.
 Find one that can reach the knees.

 iv.
 Shorts And Shirts